Arranging a funeral or cremation in Indiana

 Yes, you can donate your body to science upon your death if you so wish.
 Within Indiana, you can approach the Indiana State Anatomical Board Education Program.

 Department of Anatomy & Cell Biology

 What do you do if your loved one dies away from Indiana?

 Tragically this is happening more often as we become a more mobile society.
-If your loved one has died whilst away from home you can either have their body shipped back to Indiana, or have a cremation at the place of death and have the ashes shipped back.
-To have cremated remains shipped is the much cheaper option.
-To find out more about funeral shipping read our section on ‘what to do when a loved one dies overseas or out-of-state’.
+If your loved one has died whilst away from home, you can either have their body shipped back to Indiana or have a cremation at the place of death and have the ashes shipped back.
+To have cremated remains shipped is a much cheaper option.
+To learn more about funeral shipping, read our section on ‘what to do when a loved one dies overseas or out-of-state’.

 Where do I get a copy of a death certificate from in Indiana?

 A certified copy of a death certificate is available from the Indiana State Department of Health (ISDH) by mail or online.
-To collect a certified copy of a death certificate in person you need to visit the local health department of the county where the death occurred.
-A copy of a death certificate in Indiana ranges from $5.00 – $15.00 depending upon which county the death was registered in.
+To collect a certified copy of a death certificate in person, you need to visit the local health department of the county where the death occurred.
+A copy of a death certificate in Indiana ranges from $5.00 – $15.00 depending upon which county the death was registered.
 Details of local health departments and fees can be found here:

 What should you do if you have a complaint about funeral services or products you have purchased?